 Peripheral neuropathy affects approximately 50% of adults living with diabetes.
 Of course, that isn’t indicative of your risk of developing neuropathy, it is subject to a range of variables including how advanced your diabetic condition is, your age, and what type of diabetes you have.
 The condition itself can be very painful and difficult to manage on your own.
 The pain you experience can discourage you from living your life to the fullest and can have just as much of a negative impact on your mental health as it does onis your physical wellbeing.

 What is Peripheral Neuropathy?

 Your peripheral nervous system includes any of the nerves that exist outside of your spinal column and brain.
 Peripheral neuropathy occurs when your peripheral nerves are diseased or damaged and lose their ability to function normally.

 One type of peripheral neuropathy is known as small fiber neuropathy and involves the countless small nerves that send information from your brain and spinal cord to the rest of your body.
+These nerves include:

 The symptoms you experience depend on the nerves affected.
 Neuropathy involving your sensory nerves, for instance, may cause:

 - Numbness and tingling in your feet or hands, which can eventually spread upward into your legs or arms

 When motor nerves are affected, you may experience muscle weakness and loss of coordination.
 If your autonomic nerves are affected, you may develop:

 - Heat intolerance and sweating that’s different from your previous “normal” pattern